DAYS OF ACTIVISM

 TIME FOR CHANGE

 16 Days of Activism Against Gender-Based Violence is an international campaign to challenge violence against women and girls.
 The campaign runs every year from November 25th, the International Day for the Elimination of Violence against Women, until December 10th, Human Rights Day.
 It was initiated in 1991 by the first Women's Global Leadership Institute, and held by the Center for Women's Global Leadership (CWGL) at Rutgers University.
 Impunity, ignominy and silence have allowed violence against fellow human beings because of gender or gender identity to escalate to pandemic proportions.
-It is time to let the voices of survivors be heard and work toward ending gender-based violence in its entirety!
+It is time to let the voices of survivors be heard, and work toward ending gender-based violence entirely!